itfanr/ros2-wiki/Developer-Guide.md

 - Use empty `else()` and `end...()` commands
 - No whitespace before `(`'s
 - Use two spaces of indention, do not use tabs
+- Do not use aligned indentation for parameters of multi-line macro invocations.
+Use two spaces only.
 - Prefer functions with `set(PARENT_SCOPE)` to macros
 - When using macros prefix local variables with `_` or a reasonable prefix